dortania/OpenCore-Legacy-Patcher/docs/TROUBLESHOOTING.md

 ## Stuck on "Less than a minute remaining..."

 A common area for systems to get "stuck", namely for units that are missing the `AES` CPU instruction/older mobile hardware.
-During this stange a lot of heavy cryptography is performed, which can make systems appear to be stuck when in reality they are working quite hard to finish up the installation.
+During this strange a lot of heavy cryptography is performed, which can make systems appear to be stuck when in reality they are working quite hard to finish up the installation.

 Because this step can take a few hours or more depending on drive speeds, be patient at this stage and do not manually reboot your machine as this will break the installation and require you to reinstall.
 If you think your system has stalled, press the Caps Lock key.
 If the light turns on, your system is busy.